-Puts Users in the Dock– iOS apps allow users to access a dock where they can pin most-used apps.
+Puts Users in the Dock– iOS apps allow users to access a dock to pin most-used apps.

-A status bar runs across newly received email, messages and reminders.
+A status bar runs across newly received emails, messages, and reminders.

-Android apps can be customised depending on device and carriers, though some pre-installed apps may pre-exist in the Android device.
+Android apps can be customized depending on the device and carriers, though some pre-installed apps may pre-exist in the Android device.